I am often asked through this website, and my Youtube channel, where, in my opinion, is the best place to stay in Fuerteventura.

 - are you a couple looking for adult only hotels – Adults only hotels in Fuerteventura

-- are you into surfing and other watersports – then choose Corralejo, El Cotillo or Costa Calma
+- do you want to try surfing and other watersports – then choose Corralejo, El Cotillo or Costa Calma

-- are you looking for naturist beaches – then choose El Cotillo, Corralejo or Costa Calma but not Caleta de Fuste
+- are you a naturist – then choose El Cotillo, Corralejo or Costa Calma but not Caleta de Fuste

 - do you want to stay in a large all-inclusive hotel – then choose Corralejo, Caleta de Fuste or Costa Calma